HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         1. Right click `<working-directory>/<VOLUME_DIR>` directory > "Properties" > "Security" Tab.
         2. Set the appropriate permission for the folder.

-    You can find the configuration, logger & output under location  `<working-directory>/<VOLUME_DIR>`.
+    You can find the configuration, logger, and output under `<working-directory>/<VOLUME_DIR>`.

     Common command arguments can be pre-configured inside the config.json file available under the `<working-directory>/<VOLUME_DIR>` folder.
-A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json), or Kubernetes (default-config-kube.json) platforms is also available under <working-directory>/samples/sample-configurations for reference.
+A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json), or Kubernetes (default-config-kube.json) platforms is also available under `<working-directory>/samples/sample-configurations` for reference.
 If you want to override any of the parameters in the config.json, add them in your command line.

     !!!note
-        You need to create the config.json in each <VOLUME_DIR> folder to set up multiple configuration , else it will pick up the configurations specified in the default config.json availble under dist/configuration in node version.
+        You must create the config.json in each `<VOLUME_DIR>` folder to set up multiple configurations.
+Otherwise, the system picks up the configurations specified in the default config.json available under `dist/configuration` in node version.

 ## DXClient commands